neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/README.md

 Mathilda the Merry Math Mage is collaborating with me on our third book focused on AI and Computing Math.

 I'm genuinely grateful to be experiencing this era of AI.

+---

+## License

+To maintain the integrity of ideas and prevent misunderstandings:
+- Please read and share complete book, deep dives, essays, and concept nuggets rather than excerpts
+- Link directly to them instead of copying
+- Provide proper context when referencing
+- Respect the read-only nature of this repository

+The goal is not to restrict access but to ensure ideas are shared as intended, with their full context and nuance intact.

+© 2025 C.W.K.
+Wankyu Choi & Pippa